Digital Transformation isn’t exactly news: we now have an entire generation of working adults who don’t remember life before the internet.

 This is hugely affecting your ability to recruit high quality tech professionals because your existing recruitment strategies are outdated, ineffective and not keeping pace with this change.
 Here’s why:

-A change of mindset: proactive to reactive
+A change in mindset: proactive to reactive

 Tech candidates expect you to come to them, but only if you have something they care about, and only if you’ve done the necessary legwork.
-The digital ‘push model’ which was once highly effective, is now open to misuse: if you send candidates unwanted alerts, notifications, and emails, they’ll ignore you.
+The digital ‘push model’ which was once highly effective, is now open to misuse - if you send candidates unwanted alerts, notifications, and emails, they’ll ignore you.
 If you want to learn how to recruit tech talent superstars, never forget: they can afford to be selective because the power base has shifted from you, to them.

-A move away from LinkedIn
+Move away from LinkedIn